 So this framework aims at giving specific types of feedback at each of these stages.
 No feedback should be carried over to the next stage because it will neutralize its efficacy.

 I developed the Triangular Feedback Framework after studying how Brennan McEachran, CEO & Co-founder of Hypercontext, and Robleh Jama, Founder of Tinyheartsapp give feedback to their design and project teams.
-They named their approach 10/50/99% and ‘99/50/1’ respectively.
-Others have named it 10/60/90.
+They named their approaches 10/50/99% and ‘99/50/1’ respectively.
+Others have called it 10/60/90.